-Yet another ground transportation option is to arrange a ride in advance with a private car company.
+Yet another ground transportation option is to arrange a ride in advance with a private car company (USA-Transfers.com is $60 one-way for up to 3 people).
 The driver will be waiting for you with a sign on the side walk outside the exit doors.
 This is your fastest ground transport option as you can get going right away.
-We’ve used and been happy with this service.
-And there are others.
+We’ve used USA-Transfers many times and been happy with this service.

-Once you reach “Playa” as the locals call it, it’s a mere 2 block, downhill walk to the ferry that takes you to Cozumel.
-There are several crossings from 6 AM until 10 PM.
+Once you reach Playa Del Carmen it’s a mere 2 block, downhill walk to the ferry that takes you to Cozumel.
+There are several crossings from 7 AM until 11 PM.

 If you’re loaded down with baggage, grab a tri-cyclo driver.
 For $10 US he’ll not only load all your bags on his bike cart and wait for you while you get your ferry ticket but he’ll see your bags are stacked safely out on the pier for the sailors to load.
 This means you aren’t saddled with handling your baggage yourself while you wait for the ferry.
 And if you just missed the last ferry, that could mean an hour wait!

-Three ferry lines now make the crossing every hour of the day from 5 AM until 10 PM Fares are around $12 each way for adults and $7 for kids.
+Two ferry lines now make the crossing every hour of the day from 7 AM until 11 PM Fares are around $10 each way for adults and $6 for kids.
 Seating is comfortable on this 35 minute crossing and there’s even a bar on board.

-The ticket booths for all the ferry companies is just to the left of the terminal entrance as you face the water in Playa.
+The ticket booths for all the ferry companies is just to the left of the terminal entrance as you face the water in Playa del Carmen.
 On Cozumel they are built in at the street end of the terminal.

 General Travel Tips